hdmf-dev/hdmf/docs/source/export.rst

 What happens to object IDs when I export?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+After exporting a container, the object IDs of the container and its child containers will be identical to the object IDs of the read container and its child containers.
+The object ID of a container uniquely identifies the container within a file, but should *not* be used to distinguish between two different files.

-After exporting a container, the object IDs of the container and its child containers will be different from the object IDs of the read container and its child containers.
-The object IDs can be preserved on export by passing the keyword argument ``new_object_ids=False`` to :py:meth:`HDF5IO.export <hdmf.backends.hdf5.h5tools.HDF5IO.export>`.
+You can change this behavior so that after exporting a container, the object IDs of the container and its child containers will be different from the object IDs of the read container and its child containers.
+To do so, pass the keyword argument ``keep_object_ids=False`` to :py:meth:`HDF5IO.export <hdmf.backends.hdf5.h5tools.HDF5IO.export>`.